ksiebel/microservices-ci/Readme.md

  - It uses **Gitlab** as code repository, CI and docker registry.

 **Notes for the future**
- - Mode code repositories will be added in future releases.
+ - More code repositories will be added in future releases.
  - It has to be microservice application technology stack agnostic.
     _"As far as the technology stack supports using docker to package the application and it is generated using yeoman scaffolding"_